-Given the breadth of knowledge and transferable skills gained on this degree, as a graduate of this course you will be well placed to pursue a career in a number of fields, but especially in the public and voluntary sectors as a policy advisor, policy analyst, researcher, campaigner, journalist or civil servant.
+With the breadth of knowledge and transferable skills you'll gain on this course, you'll be well placed to pursue a career in a number of fields, especially in the public and voluntary sectors as a policy advisor, policy analyst, researcher, campaigner, journalist or civil servant.

 I decided to keep my degree as open and flexible as possible, opting for the BA in Applied Social Science.
 This allowed me to structure my degree around my emerging preferences and each of the modules I undertook felt relevant and absorbing.
 The quality of teaching was excellent with many of the lecturers being real experts in their field and obviously passionate about their subject.Clair, BA Applied Social Science (2011)

 Our research is ranked first in the UK for impact and third overall (REF 2014).